microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_91CU1.md

 ## Key Announcements

-Starting 9.1.1436, the Service Fabric runtime will include a configuration setting that prevents access to specific ports of the WireServer endpoint (168.63.129.16) to Docker containers deployed as Service Fabric applications.
+Starting 9.1.1436, the Service Fabric runtime will include a configuration setting that prevents access from WireServer endpoint (168.63.129.16) to Docker containers deployed as Service Fabric applications.
 The setting, "Setup/BlockAccessToWireServer", is supported for Service Fabric clusters deployed on Azure VMs, Windows, and Linux, and defaults to 'false' (access is permitted).
-Please note that enabling this setting may break containerized services that rely on access to WireServer - which is uncommon.
+Please note that enabling this setting might break containerized services that rely on access to WireServer - which is uncommon.

 ## Service Fabric Feature and Bug Fixes